keyur32/microsoft-graph-docs/get-started/office-365-connected-services.md

 ## Add the Connected Service
-You're now ready to add the Microsoft Graph service to your Visual Studio project.
+sYou're now ready to add the Microsoft Graph service to your Visual Studio project.

 In order to successfully build this example, we'll walk you through setting the following permissions for the Office 365 Services with the Microsoft Graph.
 - For the **File** APIs, set permissions to **Have full access to your files**.
 - For the **Mail** APIs, set permissions to **Send mail as you**.- For the **User** APIs, set permissions to **Sign you in and read your profile**.
 1. In Solution Explorer, double-click on "Connected Services" which will open the Connected Services tab.

 2. Choose the "Access Office 365 Services with Microsoft Graph" provider and follow the wizard and select the scopes above.
 You can also follow this same step to change the permisssions at a later time.